DocDBrown/RedKangarooOS/README.md

 ### Development with GitHub Codespaces

-click the 'Code' button to create a codespace.
+Click the 'Code' button to create a codespace.
 After making changes commit and push from codespaces to your branch on github.

 ### License